edthedev/edthedev.github.io/pikachu/index.md

 ---
-layout: basic.njk
+layout: layout.njk
-title: Pikachu Program - Hello
+title: HELLO in the Pikachu Programming Language - By Edward Delaporte
 ---

+# My Experience with Pikachu

 `HELLO WORLD` in the [Pikachu Language][4] can be [quite terrifying][2].
 But it doesn't have to be.

-Presented below is a shorter solution that makes more use of the [varied commands available][4].
-Attentive readers will recognize that this is also a solution to one of the puzzles in [Human Resource Machines][3].
+Presented below is a significantly shorter solution to `HELLO` that makes more use of the [varied commands available][4].
+Attentive readers may recognize that this closely related to an optimal solution to one of the puzzles in [Human Resource Machines][3].

-Note that this is distinct from [Pikalang][5], which is, I hesitate to say, more reasonable for humans, and turing robots, but perhaps less convenient for the [intendend audience][6].

 [2]: https://trove42.com/introducing-pikachu-programming-language/